Overview

 J-1 scholars (e.g., research scholars, short-term scholars, professors) and their dependents | nonresidents during their first two years of U.S. presence |

-If you have held multiple U.S. immigration statuses in your life, the determination of your U.S. tax residency status will be more complex and must be calculated using the Substantial Presence Test.
+If you have held multiple U.S. immigration statuses in your life, the determination of your U.S. tax residency status is more complex and must be calculated using the Substantial Presence Test.
 U.S. tax residency status can change over time.
-It is very important to accurately determine your U.S. tax residency status for each tax year to file the correct forms with IRS, receive all the tax benefits you are eligible for, and to comply with U.S. tax and immigration laws.
+It is very important to accurately determine your U.S. tax residency status for each tax year to file the correct forms with IRS, receive all the tax benefits for which you are eligible, and to comply with U.S. tax and immigration laws.

 Income tax filing deadlines: